 75 000 years ago a huge volcano erupted in Sumatra.
 It formed ash in the air over the whole world.
 The sunlight was blocked and the Earth was colder.
 Humans were nearly extinct.
 There were only about 2000 people 70 000 years ago.

-Humans came to Europe about 45 000 years ago.
-They met the Neanderthals there who were extinct 5000 years later.
+Humans came to Europe and Siberia about 45 000 years ago.
+They met the Neanderthals in Europe who were extinct 5000 years later.

 (to be continued)